BatterySmooth/TimberLogicalBuilder/README.md

   - A `Vector3Int` of the secondary step
   - A `Vector3Int` of the tertiary step

-When inside the layout context, after the creation of each component the cursor position moves by the step declared in teh primary step.
+When inside the layout context, after the creation of each component the cursor position moves by the step declared in the primary step.
 In the basic usage, this means taking a step along the primary axis.
 To move the cursor along the secondary axis, you can call the `NextRow()` method, which optionally takes in a boolean to control whether the primary axis position is reset - set to `true` by default.
 To advance along the tertiary direction, call the `NextLayer()` method.
 This also optionally takes in 2 booleans to control whether to reset the primary and secondary axis - once again these default to `true`.

 A basic use of the layout context would be to create a line of 8 indicators: